Synthetic Fabrics: An Environmental Fashion Faux-Pas?

 While some of these are captured by local wastewater treatment plants, 40% on average slip through and make their way into rivers, lakes, and oceans.

-Unfortunately, most clothes already in existence are made of synthetic fibers, so it would be remiss to think we can avoid them completely.
+Most clothes already in existence are made of synthetic fibers, so it would be remiss to think we can avoid them completely.

-While this negates their potential to biodegrade or compost, small percentages (<10%) of synthetic means largely natural fiber garments (like jeans that are mostly cotton with a little polyester for stretch) can still be recycled.
+While this negates their potential to biodegrade or compost, small percentages (<10%) of synthetic means largely natural fiber garments (like old jeans that are mostly cotton with a little polyester for stretch) can still be recycled.

 Fortunately, there are some easy solutions:

-- Wash your clothes less.
-When you do wash your clothes, make sure you’re washing a full load (less friction equals fewer fibers are released).
+• Wash your clothes less: When you do wash your clothes, make sure you’re washing a full load (less friction equals fewer fibers are released).

 Synthetic fabrics are pretty synful.